Looking to switch payment processors to save on fees?...

 Colorado Surcharge Laws

-Colorado merchants may impose a surcharge of up to 2% of the total transaction cost for credit card transactions.
+Colorado merchants may impose a surcharge of up to 2% of the total transaction cost for credit card transactions or up to the amount a merchant pays in processing fees for a transaction..
 Surcharges cannot be imposed on cash, check, debit card, or gift card redemptions.

 Colorado law also states that the merchant must display a notice of the surcharge on-premises and/or on websites for online transactions.